rockleon/site-visits/README.md

 **npm package to keep count of visits made to your website.**

 Want to keep count of the number of times your website is viewed?
 Well, here's a solution!

 Keep track of visit-count of all your websites.
 At one place!!

 Website : [https://site-visits-rockleon.web.app/](https://site-visits-rockleon.web.app/)

 Steps :
 - Go to the specified website and register/login.
-- Create a project for your specific website; a unique will be generated.
+- Create a project for your specific website; a unique key will be generated.
 - Use the key with this package.